Curriculum

 Bespoke Curriculum

-For any learner on this accessing this curriculum it is of paramount importance for us to continually review their engagement and progress and to monitor whether students could achieve in a classroom with subject-specific study based on the National Curriculum Programmes of Study.
+For any learner in a Bespoke Classroom, accessing this curriculum it is of paramount importance for us to continually review their engagement and progress and to monitor whether students could achieve in a classroom with subject-specific study based on the National Curriculum Programmes of Study.

 Adapted National Curriculum